 Cardio, stretching, and strength building will be available under one roof at Studio 14, the cycling and yoga center opening at Waterfront Plaza in Port Chester next month.
 The brainchild of fitness masterminds Jonny Rothschild, Tommy Martinetti, Dennis Briscoe, and Gwen Lawrence, the new studio comes at a workout from all sides.

 “Our goal is to bring balance to people’s fitness routines.
 Cycling and yoga mesh together so perfectly,” explained Rothschild.
 “The cycling provides the cardiovascular exercise and builds muscle.
 Yoga provides the counter balance by stretching and lengthening.”
+And when looking keep up your muscle mass and figure and its strength, then you may want to try this tri tren 200 to achieve that goal!

 Rothschild, a trainer and an iron man triathlete, met Rye Health and Fitness co-owners Martinetti and Briscoe, when he started working at their Elm Place facility.
 A few years ago, they started tossing around the idea of opening a cycling studio.
 When they met up with yoga guru Lawrence, it all fell into place.